Yelp/paasta/docs/source/yelpsoa_configs.rst

     namespace.
 For example ``canary`` instances can have ``nerve_ns: main`` to route their traffic to the same pool as the other ``main`` instances.

+  * ``backoff_factor``: PaaSTA will automatically calculate the duration of an application's backoff period in case of a failed launch based on the number of instances.
+For each consecutive failure that duration is multipled by ``backoff_factor`` and added to the previous value until it reaches ``max_launch_delay_seconds``.
+See `Marathon's API docs <https://mesosphere.github.io/marathon/docs/rest-api.html>`_ for more information.
+Defaults to 2.

+  * ``max_launch_delay_seconds``: The maximum time marathon will wait between attempts to launch an app that previously failed to launch.
+See `Marathon's API docs
+    <https://mesosphere.github.io/marathon/docs/rest-api.html>`_ for more information.
+Defaults to 300 seconds.

   .. _net:

   * ``net``: Specify which kind of